TkPegatron/homelab-k8sflux/readme.md

 ### Installation

 My cluster is [k3s](https://k3s.io/) provisioned overtop bare-metal Rocky Linux using the [Ansible](https://www.ansible.com/) galaxy role [ansible-role-k3s](https://github.com/PyratLabs/ansible-role-k3s).
-This is a semi hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes while I have a separate server for (NFS) file storage.
+This is a semi hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes while I have a separate server for long-term, backup, and volume file storage (NFS & S3).

 ### Core Components